Stratification of singular hyperkahler quotients: Introduction

-\begin{remark} Using the Kempf-Ness theorem, there are many situations where $M\slll{\mu}K$ is isomorphic to a GIT quotient $\mu_\C^{-1}(0)\sll{\L}G$ for some linearisation $\L$, i.e.\ when $\mu_\C^{-1}(0)\ass{\mu_\R}$ coincides with the set of $\L$-semistable points.
-In that case, the sheaf $\O_{\mathsf{I}}$ is simply the underlying complex analytic structure (see Examples \ref{m0r6tknt}). \end{remark}
+\begin{remark} Using Kempf--Ness type theorems, there are many situations where $M\slll{}K$ is isomorphic to a GIT quotient $\mu_\C^{-1}(0)\sll{\mathcal{L}}G$ for some linearisation $\mathcal{L}$, i.e.\ when $\mu_\C^{-1}(0)\ass{\mu_\R}$ coincides with the set of $\mathcal{L}$-semistable points.
+In that case, the sheaf $\O_{\mathsf{I}}$ is simply the underlying complex-analytic structure.
+For example, this is the case for hyperk\"ahler quotients of $T^*G$ by closed subgroups of $K \times K$ \cite{may19}, where $T^*G$ has the hyperk\"ahler structure found by Kronheimer \cite{kro88}.
+See also \cite{may17} for a study of the resulting partition in some family of examples. \end{remark}

-\begin{remark} In \cite{may17}, the author has studied in detail a specific family of singular hyperk\"ahler quotients whose orbit type partitions can be described explicitly.
-In this case, we have shown directly that the orbit type partitions are stratifications (but in a weaker sense).
-Thus, Theorem \ref{4ztu3wpj} generalizes some of the results of \cite{may17}. \end{remark}
+\begin{remark} The complex-symplectic GIT quotients $\Phi_V^{-1}(0)\sll{}H$ which appear as local models in this theorem have been well studied in the literature.
+For example, it is known that if $H$ is abelian then $\Phi_V^{-1}(0)\sll{}H$ is normal \cite{bul18}.
+In particular, Theorem \ref{71m3l02v}(iv) implies that hyperk\"ahler quotients by compact tori are normal. \end{remark}